Braasileiro/XinputKeymapper/README.md

 The program has no installer, just open the executable "XinputKeymapper.exe" and follow the instructions.

 # Usage
-The program runs in the system notification area, click the right button and you have the following options:
+The program runs in the system notification area, click the right button on the icon and you have the following options:

 * `About XinputKeymapper`: Information about the program.
 * `TypeSpeed Control`: Control buttons typing mode.